JimmyBoomBots3000/JimmyBoomBots3000.github.io/index.md

 ### Professional

-I've primarily been a Java developer, but my academic and professional experience has had my working in a variety of languages.
+I've primarily been a Java developer, but my academic and professional experience has had me working in a variety of languages.
 Unfortunately,  100% of what I've worked on professionally so far is proprietary, so I can't share any of it here.
 If you're interested in my professional experience, I have [a resume here](https://profile.indeed.com/p/jamesr-zb1cet6).